sudanchapagain/zide/README.md

 ### `zide-pick`
 The `zide-pick` command is a wrapper around support picker command (current `yazi` and `nnn`) which does most of the magic of communicating with your editor to open files and directories through `zellij` pane commands.
 Unless you're making custom layouts, you'll probably never need to run this yourself.

+This script also has some environment variables you can set to configure it:
+1. `ZIDE_FILE_PICKER`: The file picker command to use, defaults to `yazi`.
+Currently supports `yazi` and `nnn`.
-If you're using `yazi`, there's a custom `yazi/yazi.toml` file included which will allow you to customize `yazi` when using `zide`.
+2. `ZIDE_YAZI_CONFIG`: If you're using `yazi`, there's a custom `yazi/yazi.toml` file included which will allow you to customize `yazi` when using `zide`.
 I mainly use this to force `yazi` into a single column mode, but any other yazi config options you need that only apply when using `zide `can go here (including `keymap` and `theme` configs).
 You can point to different config directories using the `ZIDE_YAZI_CONFIG` env var.

 ## How it works